brevettiai/brevettiai-docs/generated/developers/python-sdk-brevettiai/1_brevettiai_web_api_documentation.md

 This document shows how this api can be used to get access to datasets and create a model training job.

 Web access is granted with your website user, allowing you to automate tasks on the platform.
-In Python this is achieved through the **BrevettiAI** objec# BrevettiAI Login
+In Python this is achieved through the **BrevettiAI** object
+# BrevettiAI Login

 High level access for automation of tasks on the platform, tagging, dataset management, models, etc...